missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 There are many ways in which the label is inconsistent, and doesn't meet users' expectations.

-The label can look like a value, placeholder, or (tiny) label, and it can be centered in the field or floated to its top left corner.
+The label can look like a value, placeholder, or (tiny) label, and it can be centred in the field or floated to its top left corner.
 It's hard to know exactly where to look for the field's actual label.

 The label shrinks and moves, which can be especially distracting for users tabbing through a long form, and for users with some types of cognitive disabilities.